bmk15897/agrow/README.md

 #### Languages

-Currently whatsapp bot is available most of the regional languages.
+Currently whatsapp bot is available in English and few of the regional languages.
+Meanwhile the Angular UI is available in English.

 ##### Sustainability